4.3. Preferences

 Preferences — Error / Debug Handling

-cout (standard output stream) and cerr (standard output stream for errors) are standard outputs in C++.
-The difference is that std::cout is a buffered stream especially useful for general output, while std::cerr is not buffered and therefore especially useful for error messages.
-The outputs are independent of each other, so both can be directed to other targets.
+cout (standard output stream) and cerr (standard error output stream) are standard outputs in C++.
+The difference is that std::cout is a buffered stream, making it especially useful for general output, while std::cerr is unbuffered, making it ideal for error messages.
+The outputs are independent of each other, allowing both to be directed to different targets.

 Redirect cout